jimmybgammyknee/ABACBS_workshop_prep/workshops/workshop1_runningDocker.md

 Using the dockerhub website (https://hub.docker.com) we need to pull two images that we can use for our pipeline.
 These can be version specific, but for now we will use the latest version of both tools.

-    # Pull latest bwa docker container from Heng Li's docker repo
+    # Pull latest docker containers for bwa, picard and samtools
     docker pull lh3lh3/bwa

-    # Pull the latest version of the broad institutes picard tools
     docker pull broadinstitute/picard
     docker pull comics/samtools